 Ambassador of Ukraine to Denmark visits Saxo

 Summary: To show our support to Ukraine following the Russian invasion, we had the honour of welcoming the Ukrainian ambassador to Denmark, Mykhailo Vydoinyk.
 Watch the recording here.
+You can also read a version of Founder and CEO, Kim Fournais' letter to employees where he shared his thoughts on the conflict.

 Following the Ambassador’s recommendation and to further support the brave people of Ukraine, we have donated EUR 250.000 to the official Ukrainian fundraising account for humanitarian assistance to Ukrainians affected by Russia’s aggression.
 We encourage you to donate as well.
 If you want to support this, you can do it here.